 However, the other part of a new social compact between pastoralists and governments relates to the tremendous untapped capacity for the pastoralist sector to contribute much more to foreign exchange and tax revenue.
 In Ethiopia, especially, the forgone revenue and foreign exchange earnings due to informal trade are quite sizable.
-Little et al (2010a) noted that unofficial cross-border exports have been estimated to amount somewhere between US $250 million and $300 million per year.
+Little et al (2010c) noted that unofficial cross-border exports have been estimated to amount somewhere between US $250 million and $300 million per year.
 But while informal trade is regarded as illegal trade by governments, onerous government regulations and insufficient administrative infrastructure are also an important explanation of the persistence of informal trade.
-Ethiopian traders report that they would be interested in bringing this trade into line with rules, but as reported by Aklilu (2008) and Devereux (2006), they are required to visit a dozen or so offices to process export documents, which is costly both financially and in terms of time.
-An FAO project aimed at improving capacity in Ethiopian and Somali trade linkages negotiated the legal export of cattle from the Somali region of Ethiopia to the Somalian port of Berbera, resulting in foreign exchange earnings at the Jijiga Customs office rising from zero in 2003 to US$ 4.27 million from 2004 to mid-2005.
+Ethiopian traders report that they would be interested in bringing this trade into line with rules, but as reported by Aklilu (2008) and Devereux (2006), they are required to visit a dozen or so offices to process export documents, which is costly in terms of both finances and time.
+A Food and Agriculture Organization of the United Nations (FAO) project aimed at improving capacity in Ethiopian and Somali trade linkages negotiated the legal export of cattle from the Somali region of Ethiopia to the Somalian port of Berbera, resulting in a rise in foreign exchange earnings at the Jijiga customs office from zero in 2003 to $ 4.27 million from 2004 to mid-2005.
 However, the project was not scaled up.
-Somali region traders interviewed by Little et al. (2010c) also cited ongoing problems with formalizing trade, particularly that obtaining an export license required travel all the way to Dire Dawa, rather than Jijiga or smaller towns, and all said that government customs and revenue stations on border towns had nowhere near the capacity to process even informal exports.
+Somali region traders interviewed by Little et al. (2010b) also cited ongoing problems with formalizing trade, particularly that obtaining an export license required travel all the way to Dire Dawa, rather than Jijiga or smaller towns, and all said that government customs and revenue stations on border towns had nowhere near the capacity to process even informal exports.
 And as new areas open up for cross-border trade (for example, the Sudan), the government is not seen as responsive in shifting investment and personnel to meet the changing demands of the export markets.
 Anecdotal and indirect statistical evidence suggests that in Ethiopia things have improved on this front, though there is still a long way to go.

 Pillar 4.
 Diversification

 As we noted above, modern and profitable pastoral systems—such as ranching—are characterized by relative land abundance.
 In the Horn of Africa, however, pastoralist populations have grown at unprecedented rates.
-With respect to the Borena region of Ethiopia, Desta and Coppock (2004) estimated that there may be three times more people per unit area as can be supported by the traditional pastoral production system.
+With respect to the Borena region of Ethiopia, Desta and Coppock (2004) estimated that there may be three times as many people per unit area as can be supported by the traditional pastoral production system.
 Diversification is therefore a must.
 If encouraged well, diversification will minimize the risks that pastoralist households face and increase the returns on pastoralism by making more land available.
 In the past, however, diversification seems to have largely been the result of households’ being pushed out of pastoralism through drought-induced livestock mortality and other shocks, or through loss of access to grazing land.
 This has meant that those who were forced out of pastoralism became poorer than those who were able to stay in pastoralism.